 Give your dog a home away from home by packing their favorite dog bed and blankets.
 Items that smell and feel familiar can help your dog be relaxed and comfortable wherever they may be.

-Another way to relieve a pup’s anxiety while sleeping in unfamiliar places (e.g. dog friendly hotels) is to add one of your old sweatshirts to their bed.
-Even washed old sweatshirts will carry your scent — and the scent of a pup’s favorite person makes them calm and happy.
+Another way to relieve a pup’s anxiety while sleeping in unfamiliar places (e.g., dog-friendly hotels) is to add one of your old sweatshirts to their bed.
+Even washed old sweatshirts will carry your scent; the scent of a pup’s favorite person helps keep them calm and happy.

-Note: Particularly anxious dogs may not respond to ThunderShirts and comfortable, familiar beddings.
-If this is the case with your dog, ask your veterinarian about anti-anxiety medication that you can bring for Fido.
+Note: Particularly anxious dogs may not respond to ThunderShirts and comfortable, familiar bedding.
+If this is the case with your dog, ask your veterinarian about anti-anxiety medication that you can bring for your dog.

 4. Seat Covers